tjmckinley/uq4covid.github.io/vignettes/data/MetaWards/tests/DATestAgeSpace/JASMINcode/README.md

 To run a design use e.g.

 ```
-R CMD BATCH --no-restore --no-save --slave '--args 1 runDesign' setupSLURM.R
+R CMD BATCH --no-restore --no-save --slave '--args 1 runDesign outputs 18:00:00' setupSLURM.R
 ```

+The first `args` argument is the wave number `x` (converted to `wavex` to specify the folder to find the inputs and save the outputs into.
+The next argument specifies that we wish to run a design (see other options below).
+Then we have the name of the file to find the data in (in this case `outputs`), and finally we have an optional argument setting the maximum wall time (defaults to `00:35:00` if left unspecified).

-This sets up a file called `job_lookup.txt` containing IDs for running the code, and a file called `submit_job.sbatch` which can submitted to the SLURM scheduler.
+This sets up a file called `job_lookup_wavex.txt` containing IDs for running the code, and a file called `submit_job_wavex.sbatch` (where `x` is replaced by the wave argument as above) which can submitted to the SLURM scheduler e.g.

 ```
-sbatch submit_job.sbatch
+sbatch submit_job_wave1.sbatch
 ```

 Jobs can be monitored using e.g.